KathyReid/osdc-2015-presentation/transcript.md

 SLIDE: Character Skill Tree #2

 This one is one of my personal favourites - I've spent way too much time becoming familiar with the skill sets in this game - it's The Secret World.
 Within this game, you don't have to choose just one specialisation, you get to choose two, and they're often complementary - so you could for instance pistols teamed with elemental magic, or blade skills teamed with blood magic.
+As we'll see, the same is often true of real life.

 Just like these different character classes, you have to have a defined plan - a skill tree - in order to level up.